stevorated/simple-react-calendar-component/README.md

-## Simple React Calendar Component
+## Simple React Calendar TypeScript

 an easy to use react calander component. just 3 required props and you're on your way.